hardisj/erinsaudiocorner/content/english/loudspeakers/Arendal_1961_tower.md

 The reference plane in this test is at the tweeter axis.
 Note: As shown in the above photos, when standing upright, the baffle is angled 5° as the typical seated ear-level height is higher up than the tweeter is mounted on the speaker.
 This means that, while the data is taken at the tweeter axis, the primary listening axis will be 5° above the tweeter axis.
 This can be adjusted mechanically though by adjusting the front to back spikes, there is a disc on the spikes that can be moved either over or under the spike bar which will change the angle for the listening axis.

-Therefore, while the on-axis response shows a high-frequency slope, at the typical seated height, the on-axis response would be flat.
+Therefore, while the on-axis response shows a downward high-frequency slope, at the typical seated height, the on-axis response would be flat.
 This is important to keep in mind.
 There is no way to "correct" for this in the data without physically tilting the speaker forward 5° to flatten out the vertical axis response which is not feasible.

 The speaker was tested in sealed configuration.
 A comparison to ported is provided later, however.